Climate Change and Its Impacts

 Causes of the Global Water Crisis

-The world is the era of Water bankruptcy – a chronic condition that develops when a place uses more water than nature.
+The world is in the era of Water bankruptcy – a chronic condition that develops when a place uses more water than nature.
 It is a state of severe water scarcity where human consumption and pollution exceed the natural replenishment rate of freshwater systems, often causing irreversible damage to aquifers and wetlands.
-The issue signifies a permanent “post-crisis” condition, rather than a temporary shortage, requiring fundamental changes to water governance and usage.
-Water scarcity is driven by a complex mix of environmental, economic, and social factors.

-High in the mountains, glaciers act as natural water towers, storing frozen water and releasing it gradually throughout the year.
-Nearly 2 billion people depend on these glaciers for their freshwater supply risks as mountain ice mass declines rapidly.
+1. Climate Change: High in the mountains, glaciers act as natural water towers, storing frozen water and releasing it gradually throughout the year.
+Nearly 2 billion people depend on these glaciers for freshwater supply risks as mountain ice mass declines rapidly.
 Climate change is accelerating glacial melt at an unprecedented pace, making water scarcity even worse and it more unpredictable.

 Global warming is shifting weather patterns, and causing prolonged droughts in some regions and severe flooding in others.
 Melting glaciers and receding rivers reduce the availability of freshwater sources, this results in increased water scarcity, which disrupts societal activity.
 As a result, the terrestrial water storage – the water held in soil, snow and ice – is diminishing fast.